Two smiling children in matching jackets hold a small yellow chick between their hands in a classroom-like setting.

 PE bags (Crosfields rucksack)

 PE bags should remain in school.
-Please ensure you have put some spare socks and pants in the front pocket of your child’s PE bag.
+Please ensure you have put a spare set of clothes (black joggers, a white non-branded white top) and some spare socks and pants in the front pocket of your child’s PE bag.
 Children often wear their tracksuit bottoms and trainers at playtime, so it is important that they are in school every day.

 Swimming bags

-Swimming kit can be placed in any backpack.
+Swimming kit can be placed in a child-friendly backpack (no drawstring bags please).
 Swimming bags should only be brought in on swimming days and taken home to be washed that afternoon.
 Children will swim on the Monday of their first full week in school.

 Art Apron

-This will remain in school and be sent home at the end of each term to be washed.
+This will remain in school and will be sent home at the end of the year.

 Forest School clothes